nvoulgaris/blog/content/post/tcr.md

 # The main idea

 During any typical programming workflow, we run the tests a lot.
 We definitely do so before committing the code.
 So, the idea behind TCR is that we should commit *every* time the tests pass.
 But there's a catch.
 If we do commit every time the tests pass, we should also revert every time the tests fail.
-It's simple but truly profound.
+It's simple but profound and powerful.

 Applying these two constraints locks us in a cycle.
 Exactly like TDD does, just with a different cycle.
 Since a failing test automatically reverts the code, there is no red state.
 We always keep the tests passing and we always find ourselves in the green state, the only state there is.